mpatric/mp3agic/readme.md

 ## How to use it

 Some sample code follows for performing common operations; it is not an exhaustive list of all the functionality.
-More can be learned from looking at the javadocs and at the code itself, or at the examples in [mp3agic-examples](https://github.com/mpatric/mp3agic-examples "mp3agic-examples").
+More can be learned from looking at the javadocs and the code itself, or at the examples in [mp3agic-examples](https://github.com/mpatric/mp3agic-examples).

 ### Opening a mp3 file